The French Bulldog is one of the most popular dog breeds in the United States. Over the last five

 11) The French Bulldog Should be Trained

-Like all dogs, they need to know what position they have in the pack (family) and by going through this formal training process, it will enable you to issue commands and have more control over any disruptive behavior you come across.
+Like all dogs, they need to know what position they hold in the pack (family) and going through this formal training process, enables you to issue commands and have more control over any disruptive behavior you come across.